openebs/openebs/contribute/design/1.x/apis/cstor_volume.md

 // replica
 type CStorVolumeCapacityDetails struct {
-	// The amount of space consumed by this volume replica and all its descendents Total string `json:"totalAllocated"`
+	// The amount of space consumed by this volume replica and all its descendents Total string `json:"total"`

     // The amount of space that is "logically" accessible by this dataset.
 The logical
 	// space ignores the effect of the compression and copies properties, giving a
 	// quantity closer to the amount of data that applications see.
 However, it does
 	// include space consumed by metadata